-- Demonstrate, by way of assessment, command of the body of knowledge in relation to US involvement in the Vietnam War;
+- Demonstrate, by way of coursework, examination, classroom participation and oral presentation, as required, command of the body of knowledge in relation to US involvement in the Vietnam War;

-- Demonstrate, by way of assessment, an ability to read, analyse and reflect critically upon relevant scholarship;
+- Demonstrate, by way of coursework, examination, classroom participation and oral presentation, as required, an ability to read, analyse and reflect critically upon relevant scholarship;

-- Demonstrate, by way of assessment, an ability to understand, evaluate and utilise a variety of primary source material;
+- Demonstrate, by way of coursework, examination, classroom participation and oral presentation, as required, an ability to understand, evaluate and utilise a variety of primary source material;

-- Demonstrate, by way of assessment, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence;
+- Demonstrate, by way of coursework, examination, classroom participation and oral presentation, as required, the ability to develop and sustain scholarly arguments in oral and written form, by formulating appropriate questions and utilising relevant evidence;

 - Demonstrate independence of mind and initiative; intellectual integrity and maturity; an ability to evaluate the work of others, including peers.